purport/typeformer/README.md

 This repo contains tooling to enable the conversion of the TypeScript repo to modules.

-To use, clone and `npm install` this repo, then in a TypeScript repo, run:
+To use, clone and `npm install` this repo, build it, then in a TypeScript repo, run:

 ```sh
 $ node /path/to/typeformer